Plants - Animals

 The trail heads through a pine wood, then curves to the right when it reaches an old cedar fence..

 In 2009 in this area, a goshawk family made their home, close to the trail.
 They were not around in 2012, or moved further into the park.
-The adult birds used to dive bomb walkers, which can be unsettling; the big bird comes very close to your head.
+The adult birds used to dive bomb walkers, which can be unsettling; the big bird could come very close to your head.
 If you hear its distinctive warning cry, I recommend skirting the area.

 Just after you make the first right turn, you have a choice.
 You can get a bit more of a workout by climbing the hill on the right or you can continue straight on the trail.
 Either way, the trails join once more just before the pond.